 Submissions should either be individual works via the online submission system, or a single PDF containing the URL for your portfolio website organized according to the above guidelines.

-3. Write your letter of intent
+Step 3: Write your letter of intent

 A letter of intent helps those considering your application to learn more about who you are as an artist and a student, how you express yourself in writing, and what your goals are within the program.